NMBURobotics/vox_nav/docs/index.rst

 * Map server manages pointclouds maps, a pointcloud map is required to have a datum(GPS coordinates and orientation), see the configuration section.

-This branch(foxy) is aiming for ROS2 Foxy distro.
+This branch(Humble) is aiming for ROS2 Humble distro.

 .. toctree::
    :hidden: